Subject Access Request

 What is a Health Record?

-In section 68 the Act defines a "Health Record" as any record which consists of information relating to the physical or mental health or condition of an individual which has been made by or on behalf of a health professional in connection with the care of that individual.
+A "Health Record" is any record which consists of information relating to the physical or mental health of a natural person, including the provision of health care services, which reveal information about his or her health status which has been made by or on behalf of a health professional in connection with the care of that individual.

 Who can make a Subject Access Request?